david-fong/gemel/doc/info/02-cool-other-pl-things.md

 In no particular order

-- C# terse accessor syntax.
+- C# and kotlin terse accessor syntax.
+- Rust's, Java match expression.

 - Typescript similar notation for types and corresponding literal instantiations.

 - [dart's meta annotations](https://api.flutter.dev/flutter/meta/meta-library.html).
 - dart's continuation operator.
+  - Taking this as "normal", then returning `this` to get the same effect is just a crutch for the lack of this grammatical mechanism.
   - I like the concept, but I would look for something terser.

 - Rust traits and trait objects.